Zenika/trainingclazz-k8s/tp/tp1-cluster-setup-en.md

 ### Control plane

+<!> The commands in this section will be executed from the `node` where you want to install the `control plane`

 With kubeadm, control-plane components are spawned as static pods on the node's kubelet.

 Let's init the control plane: